Implement Inbox Messaging on iOS

 The MobilePush iOS SDK provides convenience methods for refreshing the inbox and managing messages, including retrieving, reading, and deleting them.
 For more information on these methods, see the InboxMessages Method Reference.

-To display Inbox Only messages sent from Marketing Cloud Engagement in your app, use the UITableView data source provided by the SDK in a UIViewController.
-The UIViewController serves as an inbox in your app to display these messages.
-The SDK automatically populates the UITableView data source with new messages after they’re downloaded.
+To show Inbox Only messages sent from Marketing Cloud Engagement in your app using SDK versions before 9.x, use the UITableView data source provided by the SDK in a UIViewController.
+The UIViewController serves as the inbox in your app to show these messages.
+The SDK automatically updates the UITableView data source with new messages after they’re downloaded.

 You can manage row selection in your table view using the SDK's basic UITableView delegate.
 If your app requires custom behavior, you can implement your own UITableView delegate.